 Fact: According to Facebook, there are over 80 million business pages, but only 50,000 companies use polls.
 What does that mean for you?
 Opportunity!

 Creating your Facebook poll could be the missing piece of the puzzle.
 I hope you’re just as ready to read and execute as I am about sharing this information.
 This is another one of those overlooked and under-utilized strategies that many businesses miss.

 You don’t have to spend loads of money to get answers.
 You just need to take advantage of the available Facebook tools that are at your fingertips.
 They are easy to use and cost-effective ways to build your brand awareness, connect with your customers, and increase sales without breaking the bank.

 Can you imagine what this could mean for your business?
-Uncovering answers would lead to more sales, increase productivity, minimize costly mistakes, hence give your competitor a run for their money.
+Uncovering answers would lead to more sales, increase productivity, and minimize costly mistakes, hence giving your competitor a run for their money.

 To add fuel to the fire, according to Facebook, there are over two billion monthly users.
 Lastly, your customers, new hires, next business consultant, or the like, will be at your fingertips and easy to reach.